seaweediman/tp/docs/team/seaweediman.md

 * Integrated Java CI into the team repository
 * Separated candidate, position, interview classes into separate packages
 * Helped setup github pages for the team repository
-* Updated the sample data in HR Manager.
-Refer to [PR #123](https://github.com/AY2122S1-CS2103T-W13-1/tp/pull/123) for details.
-* Updated index.md to change AB3 references to HR Manager references.
+* Updated index.md to change all AB3 references to HR Manager references.
 * Often helped teammates in resolving bugs
-* Often helped in reviewing teammates' PR

 ### 4. Review contributions
 * Reported bugs and suggestions for other teams in the class